-We invite you to invent a word.
+We invited you to invent a word.
 Not just any word.
 A word you think will greatly enhance the English language.

 Interestingly, there are words that mean “invented words”; the fancy word is neologism (invented by Thomas Jefferson) and the informal word is sniglet (invented by Rich Hall).

 You were asked to create the word, define it, and use it in a sentence.

 A physical action of agreement for when you’ve asked a question multiple times, but still not understood the answer.
 Often characterized by smiling politely or gentle nodding to cover up embarrassment or confusion.

 After asking how to make a sourdough starter three times, and still not understanding the baker’s answer through her mask, Dan stood there doddlenodding.